irene0204/CpG-methylation-Project-/README.md

 ```
 The file `${10fold_test_results.pkl}` is an intermediate output from step 6), which contains F1 score of the ensemble model for each trait.

-This step generates 2 csv files for WGBS sites:
+This step generates 2 CSV files for WGBS sites:

 1)`common_top500_mean_nearest_450k.csv`, which contains the top 500 sites with highest unweighted average of 7 probabilities, and their distances to the nearest tss;